Glossary

 Margin

-The number of percentage points added to an index to calculate the interest rate on an ARM at each adjustment.
+The number of percentage points added to an index by a lender to set the interest rate.

 Marketable title

-A title free and clear of liens, clouds or other defects that would prevent the sale of the property.
+A title free and clear of liens, clouds, or other defects that may prevent the sale of the property.

 Market value